• Skip to primary navigation

 8. Add the lentils back into the pot, along with the rinsed rice, kosher salt, and 3 cups boiling water.
 Stir together and shake everything out into an even layer.

 9. Turn the heat to high.
 Once the water comes back up to a boil, cover, lower the heat to low, and cook for 15 minutes.
 Do not look inside the pot while the lentils and rice are cooking.
+If you do look, absolutely do not stir.

 10. Once 15 minutes have passed, open the lid, do not stir the lentils and rice, and take a taste.
-If they taste done, cover, heat for another 30 seconds, and then turn the heat off, keeping them covered.
+If they taste done, cover, continue to heat for another 30 seconds, and then turn the heat off, keeping them covered.

 12. After 10 minutes of resting, fluff the lentils and rice with a fork and serve.